 3R.
 Issue of policies of insurance

-[(1) repealed]
+[(1) deleted]

 (2) No person other than the Director General, on behalf of the Commission, shall issue any policy of insurance under or for the purposes of this Act, and subject to this Act it shall be the duty of the Commission to cause policies of insurance to be issued under and for the purposes of this Act.